raypfaff/fiducialControl/README.md

 # fiducialControl
-Controller code to read a process fiducials.
+Controller code to read and process fiducials.